RF Power Amplifier Design basics | RF Power Amplifier

-There are following classes in which rf amplifier will normally operate.
+Following are the rf power amplifier classes in which amplifier normally operates.

 In order to operate a transistor for a certain class, the gate and drain dc voltages have to be biased carefully to the certain operating point (quiescent point or q-point)

 1.Class A- q point is about 0.5, it is biased at close to half of its saturated current.
 Conduction angle is 2pi i.e. 360 degree.